 1. Give Your Employees the Resources They Need to Succeed

 First, provide your employees with access to any documents or files needed to continue executing their responsibilities.
 If your company does not have a well-maintained file-sharing or document storage repository (like Google Drive), now is the time to establish that process.
-Access to critical information ensures a smooth experience for your employees, and reduces time spent locating documents, tools, and training materials, keeping productivity high.
+Access to critical information ensures a smooth experience for your employees and reduces time spent locating documents, tools, and training materials.

 2. Provide Regular Updates